-As of August 2019, NASBA Experience Verification is available in the following states and jurisdictions:
+NASBA’s program is for candidates who don’t have a CPA to supervise them.
+As of January 2024, NASBA Experience Verification is available in the following states and jurisdictions:

-And candidates that have sat for the CPA exam in other states may be eligible to transfer CPA scores to these jurisdictions.
+And candidates who have sat for the CPA exam in other states may be eligible to transfer CPA scores to these jurisdictions, too.

 However, don’t worry if your state is not listed.
 Because based on how NASBA has rolled out its services in the past, more state boards will likely join once it proves to be successful.

-Before exploring this service, please make sure you have:
+Before exploring this service, please make sure you have the following:

-This is high-end — $500 for domestic candidates and $700 for international candidates.
-Payments are made by credit card via an online portal.
+Payments can be made by credit card via an online portal.

 A NASBA Client Manager calls you within 2-3 business days of your application.
 This person will assess your eligibility and help you in selecting/switching state boards if necessary.
 Basically, this person will guide you through the entire process.